gbmhunter/blog/content/programming/website-design/static-website-generators/hugo.md

 ## Development

-To start a development server and watch for changes:
+To start a development server and watch for file changes:

 ```sh
 $ hugo server -w